Two Full Time Teachers Per Class

 Bethan has a decade of teaching experience from schools in the UK and Portugal, including the International Preparatory School in Cascais.
 She holds a dual degree with honors in geography and anthropology from Oxford Brookes University, and a post graduate degree in education with a specialization in early years from her hometown Swansea in Wales, UK.
 A native English speaker, she is also qualified to teach English as an additional language.

-Andrea Davis, PK-2 Teacher (information to come)
+Andrea Davis, PK-2 Teacher (biography to come)

 Jani Haddow-Allen, PK-2 Teaching Assistant